-Looking for a hearty one-pot meal to whip up for the family tonight?
+Looking for a hearty and cozy one-pot meal to whip up for the whole family tonight?
 This Pasta with Pumpkin Sauce is sure to please the whole family!

-With only one pot required, and less than 10 ingredients, this pasta is easy to cook and easy to clean, which (hi, busy mom, here!), we can all appreciate!
+With only one pot required, just 11 ingredients (including salt, pepper, and olive oil), this easy meatless pasta dish is easy to cook and easy to clean, which (hi, busy mom, here!), we can all appreciate!

 Green tip: Speaking of cleanup, if you have a dishwasher—use it!
 Comparing dishwashing to handwashing, using an efficient dishwasher uses 1/6th the amount of water to get your dishes clean!

 Outside of that one pot, here’s everything you’ll need:

 - Short pasta.
 Like Penne, Cavatappi, Fusilli, Rotini, Farfalle, Gemelli, Rigatoni, or Ziti.

 - Olive oil.
 Just a splash to keep the pasta from sticking to the bottom of the pot as it cooks.